marsh-sim/marsh-docs/docs/manager/README.md

 The following are already planned future features of MARSH Manager, approximately in the order of priority / expected implementation date:

-- Add a way to send and log messages originating from manager
-- Showing messages sent to each client in Network View
 - Support for [Parameter Protocol](https://mavlink.io/en/services/parameter.html):
     - Requesting parameters from nodes on connecting and on start of saving data
     - Showing parameters in Network View with a possibility to edit the values